pranavpedd/Portfolio/README.md

 ### Future plans

-* Developing a blog feature to keep track of my thoughts and interests
-* Connect my custom domain with HTTPS
+* Connect my custom domain
+* Purchase an SSL certificate to allow HTTPS connections

 ### References

 * Icons are from [icons8](https://icons8.com)
+* Company logos are from [Google Images](https://images.google.com/)
 * Pfp and project icons are from [ChatGPT](https://chatgpt.com) using the DALL-E model
-* Fonts were imported from [Google Fonts](https://fonts.google.com/) and [BeFonts](https://befonts.com/)
+* Fonts were imported/downloaded from [Google Fonts](https://fonts.google.com/) and [BeFonts](https://befonts.com/)
+* Animations were done using [React Awesome Reveal](https://www.npmjs.com/package/react-awesome-reveal)